xsdk-project/xsdk-community-policies/installation_policies/xSDK_spack_variant_guidelines.md

 - `static`: A boolean variant.
 If True, then static libraries will be built.
 - `pic`: A boolean variant.
 If True, then produce position independent code.

-The meaning and combination of these values is expected to follow conventions given below (based on cmake):
+The meaning and combination of these values is expected to follow conventions given below (based on CMake):

 If `shared` is the only option present, then enabling this option is expected to build shared libraries *instead* of static, and these will be built using _pic_ (position independent code).
 If False, then static libraries will be built without pic.